 The Company Secretary

-Date: [ ] Dear Sirs
+Date: [ ] Dear XXXXXX

 Modification Offer Dated (the “Connection Offer”)

 We refer to your application for the Modification of the [Bilateral Connection Agreement] or [Bilateral Embedded Generation Agreement] [Construction Agreement] for [customer/site].
 The Company started processing the application on [date].
 Set out below is The Company’s Modification Offer for the Connection Site [and/or, in the case of a User undertaking OTSDUW, for the Transmission Interface Site].
 Please note that certain expressions which are used in this offer are defined in the Interpretation and Definitions (contained in Section 11 of the CUSC) and when this occurs the expressions have capital letters at the beginning of each word and are in bold.